-What law lets Shanna restrict human rights?
+What law lets Shanna limit human rights?

 Shanna works with Queensland public housing tenants.
 Tenancy law is found in the Residential Tenancies and Rooming Accommodation Act 2008.
 The processes that Shanna follows to manage tenancies comes from this law, which allows her to make decisions.

 Shanna’s decision to evict the tenants could limit their right to privacy and reputation.
 This right protects people from interference with their family and home.
 The purpose of limiting the tenants’ right in this situation might be to protect the safety and security of people living nearby, prevent damage to public housing property, protect the peace in the neighbourhood, and protect the rights of people living nearby.

 Shanna should understand how limiting the tenants’ right to privacy and reputation will protect the safety and security of people living nearby.
 If evicting the tenants won’t lead to the safety and security of others, she won’t be able to show that limiting their rights is fair, because it doesn’t achieve her purpose.

 Shanna should consider alternatives that limit rights less.
 She could consider:

 - offering the tenant some support services to help them address the behaviour